 Bolton has high levels of community deprivation.
-45% of Bolton's population live in an area that is among the 20% most deprived nationally.
+The 2021 census revealed that 45% of Bolton's population live in an area that is among the 20% most deprived nationally.
 Given the levels of deprivation, it is particularly important that these areas are well served by sustainable modes of public transport that are an affordable travel option and promote a healthy lifestyle.
 Public transport can also provide more opportunities to access jobs and education.